magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 genuine and will execute the action, like transferring money to an account.

 The most effective way of protecting against these attacks is with CSRF tokens.
-These tokens are generated the server side and inserted into forms.
-When receiving a form, server then verifies that a valid CSRF token is present in the request.
+These tokens are generated server-side and inserted into forms.
+When receiving a form, the server verifies that a valid CSRF token is present in the request.

 ## Adobe Commerce and CSRF